nfdi4plants/nfdi4plants.github.io/src/pages/news/README.md

 - `date`: The date of the news article in the format of yyyy-MM-dd
 - `title`: The title of the article
-- `preview-text`: A really short summary of the article that will be displayed in the newsitem preview on the landing and news pages.
+- `previewText`: A really short summary of the article that will be displayed in the newsitem preview on the landing and news pages.

 ## Example